fluid-project/infusion/README.txt

   For information related to known issues related to Flash 10 compatibility, see http://wiki.fluidproject.org/x/0QFS
-    FLUID-2052 Cannot tab away from the "Browse Files" button with Flash 10; using FF3 FLUID-2032 Cannot Tab to the 'Browse More" button with Flash 10, using FF2 FLUID-1983 Uploader not working with flash 9: using IE
+    FLUID-2052 Cannot tab away from the "Browse Files" button with Flash 10; using FF3 FLUID-2032 Cannot Tab to the 'Browse More" button with Flash 10, using FF2

 Inline Edit:
-    FLUID-2017 Cannot click on links in a rich text inline edit field because it changes into edit mode.
-    FLUID-2024 Undo/Redo links set scroll to top FLUID-1600 Pressing the "Tab" key to exit edit mode, places focus on the wrong item
+    FLUID-1600 Pressing the "Tab" key to exit edit mode, places focus on the wrong item

 Reorderer:
-    FLUID-954 Page won't scroll during DnD, using Opera FLUID-148 Edge case: visual position of drop target when droppable is at beginning or end of a row FLUID-118 Dragging an image offscreen or out of the frame has some unexpected results.
+    FLUID-148 Edge case: visual position of drop target when droppable is at beginning or end of a row FLUID-118 Dragging an image offscreen or out of the frame has some unexpected results.